 Symptoms can vary depending on the species of spider.
 Bites are most common on the face, mouth and paws.
 You may notice small puncture marks initially, however, once swelling occurs, these will be less apparent.
 Symptoms may take several hours to appear.

 Nonvenomous spider bites may swell and become painful, however, unless your cat is anaphylactic, symptoms are usually self-limiting.

 If you suspect your cat has been bitten by a venomous spider, keep him as still as possible to avoid the venom travelling more quickly through the system.
 Wash the bite wound carefully with soap and water and then transport him to a veterinarian.
 Try to keep the affected area below the heart if possible.

-The brown recluse spider causes lesions which ulcerate and turn black over time.
+The brown recluse spider causes lesions that ulcerate and turn black over time.

 Bites from widow spiders may cause the following symptoms:

 - Ataxia (wobbly gait)

 - Laboured breathing